MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 1. Eventually succeeds and lands the user on the Virtual Agent home screen OR
 2. Errors out as in case above

-Workaround: If 2. occurred, and you are sure you had sufficient environment privileges  (i.e., you created the environment as guided above), then proceed as follows:
+If #2 occurred, and you are sure you had sufficient environment privileges  (i.e., you created the environment as guided above), then proceed as follows:
     Refresh your browser
     After the refresh, in most cases, you will find that the bot creation succeeded despite the error; else retry the bot creation again.